GLOBAL MARKETS-Stocks, oil slip but Chinese stocks rumble on

 Corporate earnings are expected to fall by about 20% percent this year following the deepest recession in more than a century.
 Pictet expects a 30% to 40% slump.
 "But that does not mean equity and corporate bond markets are due a sharp fall," Paolini said, predicting the U.S. Federal Reserve will inject a further $1.3 trillion of stimulus this year and the European Central Bank will add another 1.1 trillion euros ($1.24 trillion).

 The euro was last down 0.20% at $1.1285.
 The euro zone economy will drop into a deeper recession this year than previously expected and take longer to rebound, the European Commission forecast.
-Expectations are for a record 8.7% slump and 6.1% recovery in 2021.
-The commission had forecast in May a 7.7% downturn and a 6.3% rebound in 2021.
+The commission said the 19-nation single currency area would contract a record 8.7% before rising by 6.1% in 2021, worse than its previous forecast.

 Copper prices soared to their highest in more than five months due to strong demand prospects in top consumer China and worries about supplies from Chile, the world's largest producer of the red metal.
 Shanghai's blue-chip index was sputtering by the close after adding to its 15% gains over the past week.